Combatting homelessness, increasing affordable housing

 For the people we assist, the lack of pathways out of temporary housing stops them from getting on with their lives, looking for a job, studying and/or taking care of themselves or other family members.

-We know that those most likely to experience homelessness or housing stress are people living in poverty – JobSeeker recipients, single parents, older people in the rental market and people living with disability.
+We know that those most likely to experience homelessness or housing stress are people living in poverty – JobSeeker recipients, single parents, older people in the private rental market and people living with disability.
 Of nearly 46,000 rental listings sampled in 2022, only eight were affordable for a single person on Jobseeker, even after factoring in Commonwealth Rent Assistance and other available payments.

-And many people are just one life event away from housing stress – losing a job, falling ill, being a carer, ending a relationship, being on a temporary visa or experiencing family and domestic violence.
+Many people are just one life event away from housing stress – losing a job, falling ill, being a carer, ending a relationship, being on a temporary visa or experiencing family and domestic violence.